Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/code-snippets/listen-to-call-status.md

 # Listen to Call status

-In this Code Snippet you will see how to listen to a Call's status.
+In this code snippet you will see how to listen to a Call's status.

 ## Example